 Inheritance tax is not widely understood, perhaps not surprisingly because few of us like to think about what will happen when we die.
 However, with a little knowledge and advance planning, you can make a significant impact on how much of your estate you can leave to your loved ones.

 Sky high house prices in many areas of the country, and a tax threshold that has been fixed for more than 10 years, mean that more people than ever are finding themselves and their loved ones facing an inheritance tax bill.
 In fact, recent statistics from HMRC show that the government raised over £5.4bn from inheritance tax in the 2018/19 tax year alone, with average liable estates paying £179,000 in tax.
 HMRC received a total of £5.2bn from inheritance tax in 2019/20 tax year.
-Although this is a slight decrease on the preceding tax year, recent years have seen a growing number of estates that are now finding themselves caught with a bill to pay.
+Although this is a slight decrease on the preceding tax year, recent years have seen a growing number of estates finding themselves caught with a bill to pay.

 What is inheritance tax?